 Children at risk of flu are already offered an annual flu injection.
-As the nasal spray is more effective than the injected vaccine, children aged between two and 17 with long-term health conditions are now being offered the annual flu nasal spray instead of the injection.
+As the nasal spray is more effective than the injected vaccine, children aged from two to 17 with long-term health conditions are now being offered the annual flu nasal spray instead of the injection.

 Those children with long-term health conditions aged between six months and two years will continue to be offered the annual injectable flu vaccine.

 Neither the nasal spray or the injectable flu vaccine are suitable for babies under the age of six months.

 The Fluenz Tetra nasal spray contains a highly processed form of gelatine derived from pigs.
 Although certified as acceptable by many faith groups, including representatives from Jewish and Muslim communities, there is considerable diversity in the Muslim community, and some scholars from the majority Hanafi community in England have stated that porcine gelatine is not permissible.
 Some parents may want to balance the constraints of their personal beliefs against the benefits of vaccination.
-Read more here .
+Read more about vaccines and gelatine.